China's drug regulator to conduct full review of scandal-hit vaccine firm

-HONG KONG (Reuters) - China’s food and drug regulator said on Tuesday it will conduct a full review of the production and sales process in a vaccine maker accused of falsifying data.
+HONG KONG, July 24 (Reuters) - China’s food and drug regulator said on Tuesday it will conduct a full review of the production and sales process in a vaccine maker accused of falsifying data.

 State Food and Drug Administration will review the entire process of Changsheng Bio-technology Co Ltd’s vaccine production and sales, it said in a statement posted on its website.